pentandra/lifepreserver/content/blog/what-is-genealogy/index.markdown

 nice generational tree structures fade into the background, and we're left with similar types of semi-structured information that is found in any other research field.
-There is [a lot of momentum](/blog/heading-to-oai8/) in the general research community to develop standards that are domain agnostic.
+There is [a lot of momentum](/blog/heading-to-oai8/) in the general research community to develop open technological standards that are domain agnostic.
 It totally makes sense to collaborate.

 Maybe the biggest reason is that we can't do it alone.
 We need all the help we can get.
-Only as we come to an understanding of each person's human experience will we have any confidence in the outputs of our research.
+Only as we come to an understanding of each person's human experience can we have any confidence in the outputs of our research.
 That is why we need all the help we can get.
 We need to cooperate with other research fields because they are trying to make sense of this world, too.
 We need their research and they need our research.